 - Summer sessions – Approximately 2 business days after 1st, 4th, and 15th class days

 Spring Session 2017

 Enrollment Profile Report

 Enrollment Profile report provides in-depth data of student enrollment by multiple variables.
-It is based on a data file that is a subset of the “OISP Student File”, which the office requests from SIMS.
-Student enrollment and demographics are presented by university, college, department and major as well as by level and classification.
-Special population information includes data for Top 10% students, First-Time in College students, Corps of Cadets, Blinn TEAM, and housing information.
+It is based on a data file that is a subset of the “DARS Compass Extract”, which DARS requests from EIS.
+Student enrollment and demographics are presented by campus, university, college, department and major as well as by level and classification.
+Special population information includes data for Top 10% students, First-Time in College students, Blinn TEAM, and housing information.
 Geographic distribution data details county, state, and country feeder patterns.
-Beginning with Fall 2013, the Enrollment Profile includes the Galveston campus and the Law School.
-The Health Science Center is not included at this time.

 - Fall semester – November15th

 Common Data Set

 The COMMON DATA SET (CDS) initiative is a collaboration effort among higher education data providers and publishers such as the College Board, Peterson’s, U.S. News & World Report and Wintergreen/Orchard House.
 The combined goal of this collaboration is to improve the quality and accuracy of information involved in a student’s transition into higher education as well as to reduce the reporting burden of data providers.

 The CDS is a set of standards and definitions of data items rather than a survey instrument or set of data represented in a database.
 Each of the higher education surveys conducted by participating publishers incorporates items from the CDS as well as unique items proprietary to each publisher.
 Consequently, the publishers’ surveys differ in that they utilize varying numbers of items from the CDS.

 For more information about this report, please refer to the DARS Report Primer.